spotinst/help/src/docs/spot-pc/features/concepts/avd-primer.md

 Microsoft provides through documentation on AVD and is a good resource for deep learning on the intricacies of AVD.
 One of the reasons Spot PC is valuable is that much of the nuance and exhaustive learning required to successfully leverage AVD manually has been automated and pre-architected for you.
 Thus, much of this detail is only important to satisfy curiosity and not a must-read to be successful with Spot PC. https://docs.microsoft.com/en-us/azure/virtual-desktop/overview

 AVD is a collection of Microsoft services, software licenses and technologies that have been brought together in Azure to simplify the delivery of remote desktops to end users.
-In traditional RD implementations the same components are present although, for the most part, each component needed to be acquired, configured and maintained by the IT support organization of the end users (e.g. MSP, internal IT).
+In traditional RD implementations the same components are present although, for the most part, each component needed to be acquired, configured and maintained by the IT support organization of the end users (e.g., MSP, internal IT).

 ## Components of RD Deployments

-In order to fully understand how AVD fits in this offering, it is helpful to step back and consider what components it takes to successfully deliver a RD solution, independent of a specific technology (e.f.
-AVD, RDS, VDI, etc...)
+To fully understand how AVD fits in this offering, it is helpful to step back and consider what components it takes to successfully deliver a RD solution, independent of a specific technology (e.g., AVD, RDS, VDI, etc...)

 * User Access Devices
-  * In order to connect to their remote resources (desktop and/or apps), end users need some sort of device with which to connect.
+  * To connect to their remote resources (desktop and/or apps), end users need some sort of device with which to connect.
 Examples include computers, Mobile devices and even a [Smart Fridge](https://youtu.be/fV-qiahSYFw).
 * User Access Clients
   * The client applications used to connect to remote resources, come in many flavors.
 Installed clients software and web-based clients are available from many vendors provide clients as do 3rd party vendors.
 Hosting of web clients and/or install and customization of local client software is often required and managed by the IT team.
 * Gateway